 There are lots of trendy restaurants, coffee shops, bars, boutique hotels, and live music places mainly frequented by local Thais, younger crowd, and students; this makes it a vibrant and fascinating part of town to explore.

-Foodies and shoppers will love to go to the modern Maya Lifestyle Shopping Center on Nimman Road and the electric Kad Na Mor, the Student Night Market in front of the Chiang Mai University on Huay Kaew Road.
+Foodies and shoppers will love to go to the modern Maya Lifestyle Shopping Center and the electric Kad Na Mor, the Student Night Market in front of the Chiang Mai University on Huay Kaew Road.

 There are also a few other shopping malls that are dotted along the main road including The Gerald Collection, Kantary Terrace, and Nimman Promenade.